Khel Khel Mein (2021 film)

 Khel Khel Mein is a 2021 Pakistani historical drama film directed and written by Nabeel Qureshi and produced by Fizza Ali Meerza.
 It stars Sajal Aly and Bilal Abbas Khan.
 The story of the movie is related to the separation of East Pakistan from West Pakistan in 1971.
 The film was theatrically released on 19 November 2021.
 The film revolves around a drama club in a university taking its production (based on the 1971 war that led to the breaking away of Bangladesh) to a drama festival in Dhaka.

 Plot

-Khel Khel Mein revolves around the ever growing myths, mystery and mistrust after the Surrender of Pakistan.
+Khel Khel Mein revolves around the myths, mysteries, and mistrust after East Pakistan became Bangladesh.
 The film is a projection of the existing mindset and curiosity around the subject, which is interestingly knit into a journey of students exploring the history and making history by doing not the so obvious and expected, but instead following the path of mutual respect, love and peace for all.